Indonesian presidential hopefuls vow energy self-sufficiency through palm

 Both candidates expressed support for greater control of Indonesian natural resources.

-Reporting by Fransiska Nangoy and Tabita Diela; Editing by Ed Davies and Jan Harvey
+Reporting by Fransiska Nangoy and Tabita Diela,; Additional reporting Bernadette Christina Munthe,; Editing by Ed Davies, Jan Harvey and Sherry Jacob-Phillips